Competitor Research

 Assess how the business can improve by using competitor research to uncover the strengths and weaknesses of businesses in the same market as you.

-Sometimes referred to as competitor analysis, we call it “Competitive Intelligence” and present these findings to clients in what we term a CI report.
-This type of research is a tactic that can help keep the brand competitive and certainly must have some time commitment.
+Often referred to as competitor analysis, we call it “Competitive Intelligence” and present these findings to clients in what we term a CI report.
+This type of research does require a significant time commitment, but it is a tactic that keeps the brand highly competitive.

-Competitor research allows a better understanding from businesses that are competing for customers.
-This form of research is more than simply taking a peek every now and then at a rival company’s latest social media posts.
-We’re talking about true war room tactics: Google reviews (volume, frequency, good, bad, and responses), website access, LinkedIn posts/profiles, auditing their site with tools (speed checks, content checks, gap checks, authority checks, etc), keyword research, link research, ads research, to name a few.
+Competitor research facilitates a better understanding of businesses that compete for customers.
+This form of research is more than simply taking a peek at a rival company’s latest social media posts.
+We’re talking about true war room tactics: Google reviews (volume, frequency, good, bad, and responses), website access, LinkedIn posts/profiles, site auditing (speed checks, content checks, gap checks, authority checks, etc.), keyword research, link research, ads research, to name a few.

-It is impossible to build a solid marketing campaign without real data (qualitative and quantitative).
-Guessing and hypothesizing can lead the business down the wrong roads as we find that business owners and marketers aren’t always downstream from the business offerings.
+It is impossible to build a solid marketing campaign without real qualitative and quantitative data.
+Guessing and hypothesizing can lead the business down the wrong roads, as we find that business owners and marketers aren’t always downstream from the business offerings.

-Instead, successful competitor research is a plan with goals and benchmarks that all work together to help benefit the business.
+Instead, successful competitor research is a plan with goals and benchmarks that work together to benefit and advance the success of a business.

 What is Competitor Research?

-In its most simplistic form, competitor research is the process of analyzing the marketing strategies of a rival company.
-Through this research, you should be able to assess their strengths, weaknesses, opportunities, and threats as well as discover gaps that the business can capitalize on.
+In its most simplistic form, competitor research is the process of analyzing the marketing strategies of a rival.
+Through this research, you should be able to assess their strengths, weaknesses, opportunities, and threats and discover gaps the business can capitalize on.

-The results of the competitor research should be compiled into a Google Sheet where all relevant team members can access the data.
-If the data is utilized correctly, the business should be able to innovate new ways to develop and grow within the industry.
+The competitive research results should be compiled into a document where all relevant team members can access the data.
+If the information is utilized correctly, the business should be able to innovate new ways to develop and grow within its industry.

-A new insight will be gained with things like what drives traffic to the competitor’s website pages, what they’re doing to gain new leads, how they retain current customers, and much more.
+New insights can be gained with things like what drives traffic to the competitor’s web pages, what they’re doing to gain new leads, how they retain current customers, how many steps are in their funnels, what their value proposition is, and much more.

 Through competitor research, the business will be able to: